GUIAD-COVID/website-GUIAD/content/home/hero.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

-title = "Grupo Uruguayo Interdisciplinario de Análisis de Datos - Covid 19"
+title = "Grupo Uruguayo Interdisciplinario de Análisis de Datos - COVID 19"

 # Hero image (optional).
 Enter filename of an image in the `static/img/` folder.
 hero_media = "logo.jpg"